-If you are thinking of investing, a financial adviser can be a valuable source of advice and assistance.
-However, with so many organisations offering a bewildering array of financial planning services, it makes sense to choose carefully.
+If you’re thinking of investing, a financial adviser can be a valuable source of advice and assistance to get the most out of your redundancy package, inheritance or superannuation.
+With so many organisations offering a wide range of financial planning services, it makes sense to choose carefully.

-You should ask friends, colleagues or your accountant for recommendations, and choose two or three advisers for comparison.
+You should ask friends, colleagues or your accountant for recommendations, and choose two or three advisers to compare.
 Check credentials carefully – ‘dodgy’ advisers will be cagey about their background and experience.
-An adviser should be appropriately licensed and a member of the Financial Planning Association.
-Ask to see documentation to prove their status.
+An adviser should have a license and be a member of the Financial Planning Association.
+You can ask to see documentation to prove their status.

-Some banks have basic bank accounts specifically designed for pensioners and people over a certain age (eg. 55 or 60).
+Some banks have basic accounts specifically designed for pensioners and people over a certain age.
 These have a limited number of free transactions, no account keeping fees and no minimum monthly balance.

 More recently, some banks have announced basic bank accounts for people who have a Commonwealth Government health concession card.
 These accounts have the following minimum features:

-A brochure produced jointly by the Australian Securities and Investments Commission (ASIC) and the Financial Planning Association of Australia (FPA), called Don't kiss your money goodbye, explains why it’s useful to employ an investment adviser.
+The brochure Don't kiss your money goodbye, produced by the Australian Securities and Investments Commission and the Financial Planning Association of Australia, explains why it’s useful to employ an investment adviser.

-The brochure provides a list of useful questions to ask prospective advisers such as:
+The brochure provides a list of useful questions to ask prospective advisers including:

-It also warns about the danger signs, such as promises of high returns with no details, having all your investment eggs in the one basket, advice that focuses on tax, and the offering of investments with no registered prospectus.
+It also makes you aware of the danger signs, such as promises of high returns with no details, having all your investment eggs in the one basket, advice that focuses on tax, and the offering of investments with no registered prospectus.

 Australian Securities and Investments Commission (ASIC)